 See Related: Best Travel Credits

-Salzburg vs Vienna: Which Is Better for Food?
+Salzburg or Vienna: Which Is Better for Food?

 The main difference between Vienna and Salzburg would be size when it comes to food choices.